Home : Video : Camera Work : Shots

 WS (Wide Shot)

-The subject takes up the full frame, or at least as much as possible.
-The same as a long shot.
+The subject takes up the full frame, or at least as much as comfortably possible.

 Mid Shot